 - Determining the team size and composition.

 The first step of this phase is dividing the project into User Stories.
-User Story is a description of one or more features of a product told from the perspective of the end user.
-It is focused on the value that it is going to have for the end user, and not on its technical implementation.
+A User Story is a description of one or more features of a product told from the perspective of the end user.
+It is focused on the value it will hold for the end user, not on its technical implementation.

 The next step in the estimation process is defining the initial technology stack.
 The technology stack is the combination of software and programming languages that will be used to develop the product.

 Determining Team Size and Composition

 After defining user stories and the technology stack, the optimal team size and composition should be determined as well.
 The optimal team size depends on the project complexity (the number of user stories and the chosen technology stack) and the skills and experience of the team members.